Microsoft Partner Program 2026: The Complete Getting Started Guide

 Independent Software Vendor (ISV)

 Builds and sells software on Microsoft platforms — Azure, Power Platform, Dynamics, Teams.
-ISVs can list on Azure Marketplace and AppSource, earn Marketplace Rewards, and access the ISV Success program for co-sell support and Azure credits.
+ISVs list on Azure Marketplace and AppSource, earn Marketplace Rewards, and access the ISV Success program for co-sell support and Azure credits.

 System Integrator (SI)